geoirb/excel-templater/README.md

 * Defaults values (turn on by flag)
 * Fill in multipage file

-Data for filling in must be in serializing format
+The filled in data must be in serializing format.

 ## Placeholders

-For correct input data in excel file, file must have placeholders.
+For correct input data in the excel file the file must have placeholders.
 The placeholder shows the template engine where and what data will be inserted and sets the style of inserted data.

-Placeholder is string between `{ }`, string consisting of keys`([_a-zA-Z0-9]+)`, keys are separated by `:`.
+The placeholder is the string between `{ }`, string consisting of keys`([_a-zA-Z0-9]+)`, keys are separated by `:`.
 The placeholder shows the template engine:
 - style of inserted data - stile of placeholder
-- value of inserted data - set of keys in placeholder must be a path to value in data for filling in
+- value of inserted data - set of keys in placeholder must be a path to the value in data for filling in
 - type of inserted data - last key

 ### Supported types of inserted data